-The clinic is located directly across from Portneuf Medical Center.
+The clinic is located directly across from the former Portneuf Medical Center.
 Parking is labeled clinic patient parking or you may get a parking pass from the clinic secretary upon arrival.

 Fall clinic begins the first week in September and continues through the first week in December.
 Spring clinic begins in mid January and continues through the last week in April.
 The clinic is closed for student holidays.
 The clinic has an active waiting list, to which you may be added by calling the clinic office year round.
 Clinic hours are by appointment, 8:00 AM - 5:00 PM Monday through Friday.